Quicksilver Logo

 Quicksilver Emblem

-The authors of the logo chose several fonts for it, based on the rebranding and the location and year of use.
-The most popular is the Clicker, which decorates not only the emblem but also the office sign.
+The creators of the logo chose several fonts for it based on the rebranding, as well as the place and year of use.
+The most popular is Clicker, which decorates the emblem and the office sign.
 Hurne Geometric Sans 4 and Xephyr were also used.
-There is another option – handwritten, imitating hasty handwriting, or chaotic waves.
-The branded palette consists of black, white, and red.
+Another option is handwritten, imitating hasty handwriting or chaotic waves.
+The brand palette consists of black, white, and red colors.

 Quicksilver Symbol